QuantumNeuralCoder/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 of the function (existing behavior).
 LogGroups created in this way do not support Tag propagation, Property Injectors, Aspects.

+DO NOT ENABLE: If you have and existing app defining a lambda function and have not supplied a logGroup or logRetention prop and your lambda function has executed at least once, the logGroup has been already created with the same name so your deployment will start failing.
+Refer aws-lambda/README.md for more details on Customizing Log Group creation.

 | Since | Default | Recommended |
 | ----- | ----- | ----- |